CFerraren/Deep-Learning-with-PyTorch/README.md

 - PyTorch is more like an extension of Numpy that has some convenience classes for defining neural networks and accelerated computations using GPUs.

 - PyTorch is designed with a Python-first philosophy, it follows Python conventions and idioms, and works perfectly alongside popular Python packages

+1. Introduction to Neural Networks

+> Learn the concepts behind how neural networks operates and how we train them using data.